zer1t0/httpsweet/README.md

 It was created with flexibility in mind, allowing be used in many different situations, therefore in allows deploy the very same operation in many different ways.
 For more information see the (Rules section)[#rules].

+**Note**: This software is not intended for production enviroment, but for test purposes, therefore be careful with its use, since it don't provide any security mechanism.

 ## Examples
 This section show some examples of the common operations.